-Mission San Juan de Capistrano was one of five Spanish missions established near the Presidio de San Antonio de Béxar by the Roman Catholic Franciscan order during the first quarter of C18.
-The Mission complex today is comprised of a series of C18 and later stuctures and structural remnants that were renovated during C19 and C20 following or as suggested by earlier Mission designs.
-The chapel structure is located on the west side of the mission plaza and is designated Historical American Buildings Survey (HABS) site TEX-321, Building 17 (Plate 1).
+Mission San Juan de Capistrano was one of five Spanish missions established at San Antonio de Béxar by the Franciscan Catholic religious order during the first quarter of C18.
+The Mission complex today is comprised of a series of C18 structural remnants and structures that were added to or renovated during C19 and C20, based on the original Mission site.
+The chapel structure is located on the west side of the mission plaza and is Historical American Buildings Survey (HABS) site TEX-321, Building 17 (Plate 1).

-The empirical purpose of this study is the archaeological study, recording, analysis and reporting of the standing structure.
-The related research interest is to investigate the use and change of the chapel of Mission San Juan de Capistrano as evidenced in its fabric in relation to the social transformations that have surrounded it, especially during the C18 and C19 period of its existence.
+The overarching purpose of this study, primarily an academic exercise, is to concurrently arrive at and demonstrate an understanding of the archaeological study, recording, analysis and reporting of a standing structure.
+In this specific case, my related research interest is to investigate the use and change of the chapel of Mission San Juan de Capistrano as evidenced in its fabric in relation to the social transformations that have surrounded it, especially during the C18 and C19 period of its existence.

 Plate 1.
 San Juan de Capistrano chapel looking southwest from plaza, 1983.
-Photograph by J. Lowe.
+Photograph by Jet Lowe.
 Courtesy Library of Congress.
 Prints and Photographs Division.
 HABS TX-321-A-11 (CT).